Skip to content

 When we run scans, we might have a particular goal in mind.
 For example, in one project, we might be interested in upgrading our Ansible environment to a newer version of Ansible.
 In another one, we want to improve the playbooks for the Ansible version that we are currently in.
 This means that some check results that Steampunk Spotter produces may be relevant in one of the projects but not in the other one.

 Using the --profile option, we can specify a scan profile containing a selected set of checks for scanning.
-Spotter currently supports the following profiles:
+Spotter comes with the following profiles that are always available:

 • default - this profile is suitable for day-to-day testing and improving Ansible Playbooks.